bensnell/gen-art-project-template/README.md

 - *test*: Web development and production tests (html files) that link against the development and production files.
 - *doc*: Documentation and reference.

+To develop this application, open in VS Code and "Go Live" from the options in the window's bottom bar.

 ### Release Checklist

 1. Determine how to increment the version, according to the rules below.